open/close all folders

 - When you go through the alley to Medicinal Fried Chicken to pick up Classi's prescription, the Raisins Girls lure you in with a false plea for help and ambush you again, introducing another member named Rebecca, who is larger and stronger than the other Raisins Girls.
 Just when you think Rebecca's "Smothered Ham Sandwich" attack will kill you, you can Timefart Glitch your way out of it, and then the Raisins Girls will end up having their phones hacked by Call Girl (AKA Wendy Testaburger) and flee to have their phones fixed.

-- The siege against Professor Chaos's U-Stor-It lair is one of the most epic moments in the game, thanks to Butters really cranking up his villain game.
+- The siege against Professor Chaos' U-Stor-It lair is one of the most epic moments in the game, thanks to Butters really cranking up his villain game.

 - Mecha Minion Chaos Supreme.
 The fact that Butters created a fully functional battle mech out of household materials, dogs, Mexicans, and hamsters is utterly insane.
 Even the Coon is impressed.

 - Do you hate Stephen Stotch for all those times he unfairly grounded Butters?
 That one time he nearly sold Butters to Paris Hilton?
 That time he beat up his own son over Cartman's prank?
-You get to kick the shit out of him.
-Bonus points if you let Butters himself finish Stephen off.
-Even sweeter if the final blow is the Hammer of Chaos.
+You get to kick the shit out of him and unground his son as well.
+Bonus points if you let Professor Chaos himself finish Stephen off.
+Even sweeter if the final blow is the Hammer of Chaos!

 - Beating Jared from Subway during his boss fight.
-And then getting the chance to fart on him afterwards.
+And then getting the chance to fart on him afterwards, effectively killing him.
 You can't say he doesn't deserve it.

 - You could do it in the last game too, but kicking Cartman's ass on multiple occasions is always a highlight, especially since it's after he betrays you and the rest of the other heroes in order to hasten his plan to promote his Coon & Friends franchise in the first place.